JosephTate796/Microsoft-Sentinel-and-Honeypot-Project/README.md

 <br />
 <br />
 <br />
 Event Viewer from the VM showing EventID: 4625 in the security logs.
-This EventID is for failed logons.
-These are saved on the VM and sent to Sentinel.
-This E <br/>
+This EventID is an account failed to logon.
+These are saved on the VM and sent to Sentinel. <br/>
 <img src="https://i.imgur.com/7xUyjNt.png"
 <br />
 <br />